opendatapune/opendatapune.github.io/Instructions.md

 ### Step 5: Ab kya karein / Kuch aur karna hai yaar
 - Approach the Control Desk.
 - They will probably send you to the Mapping track, unless you proactively offer to take up something interesting.
+Remember the consent clause in registration form.
 - _Just FYI_, certificates will be given to those who have stuck around from 2pm till 6pm and have some proof of work to show.

 ------